 Snake beans (sometimes also called yard long beans even though they don’t grow quite as long as a full yard) are super healthy, as they’re a rich source of iron, fiber, potassium and zinc – and contain only about 8 grams of carbs per 100g serving.
 This is quite a bit lower than the starchy larger beans, for example kidney beans because you eat the entire fibre-rich green pod, and the beans themselves are small.

 How to make Thai chicken curry

 Making a Thai curry is surprisingly easy.
 Once you have prepared and chopped all your ingredients, there are only a few things to take care of.
-The most important thing is that the first thing you do is fry your curry paste with your shallots.
+Most importantly, the first thing you need to do is fry your curry paste with your shallots.
 This step brings out all the flavour and fragrance of the paste that will greatly enhance the intensity of the curry’s flavour.

 After the first step, you add the liquids – stock and coconut milk – and bring them to the boil.
 And then, all the other ingredients go in, and you can leave the curry simmering on your stove, occasionally stirring.
 The curry is done when the meat is cooked, and the veggies still have some bite.
 The curry should not thicken too much.

 In the end, turn the heat off – and only THEN add fish sauce and lime juice.
 This is important, as their flavour dilutes when cooked.
 Sprinkle your curry with fresh coriander leaves – as cilantro is called in Asia.

 Curry paste: The most essential ingredient is the curry paste.
 While homemade curry paste is the best, it also takes quite a long time to make.
 So for now, we go with store-bought paste.
 There are dozens of brands available at Asia supermarkets around the world.